Eugene V. Debs: Last years

-He spent his remaining years trying to recover his health, which was severely undermined by prison confinement.
-In late 1926, he was admitted to Lindlahr Sanitarium in Elmhurst, Illinois.
-He died there of heart failure on October 20, 1926, at the age of 70.
+I am the captain of my soul.He died there of heart failure on October 20, 1926, at the age of 70.
 His body was cremated and buried in Highland Lawn Cemetery in Terre Haute, Indiana.

 Legacy

 A cartoon of Debs drawn by Ryan Walker.
 Walker was one of Debs' friends and Debs considered this his favorite cartoon.

 Debs helped motivate the American left to organize political opposition to corporations and World War I. American socialists, communists, and anarchists honor his work for the labor movement and motivation to have the average working man build socialism without large state involvement.
 Several books have been written about his life as an inspirational American socialist.

-The Vermont senator and presidential candidate Bernie Sanders has long been an admirer of Debs and produced in 1979 a documentary about Debs which was released as a film and an audio LP record as an audio-visual teaching aid.
+The Vermont senator and presidential candidate Bernie Sanders has long been an admirer of Debs and produced in 1979 a documentary about Debs which was released as a film and an audio LP record as an audiovisual teaching aid.
 In the documentary, he described Debs as "probably the most effective and popular leader that the American working class has ever had".
 Sanders hung a portrait of Debs in city hall in Burlington, Vermont, when he served as mayor of the city in the 1980s and has a plaque dedicated to Debs in his congressional office.
 On October 25, 2025, the Eugene V. Debs Foundation gave Senator Sanders the namesake award that was first recognized on John L. Lewis in 1965.

 On May 22, 1962, Debs's home was purchased for $9,500 by the Eugene V. Debs Foundation, which worked to preserve it as a Debs memorial.
 In 1965 it was designated as an official historic site of the state of Indiana, and in 1966 it was designated as a National Historic Landmark of the United States.
 The preservation of the museum is monitored by the National Park Service.
 In 1990, the Department of Labor named Debs a member of its Labor Hall of Fame.

 Debs sitting with five young socialists in Chicago c.
 1910s.
 The man on the far right, Louis Eisner, is the father of Stanford University professor Elliot Eisner.